tapcartinc/custom-block-templates/Product Recommendations/README.md

 - **[REQUIRED]** Lines 1 and 2 (JAVASCRIPT) should be replaced by your API key and Domain.

+- Line 6 - If you want a single row carousel, type 'true'.
+If you prefer double rows, type 'false'

+- **[REQUIRED]** Line 9 - replace the currency type to your preferred currency, i.e 'pound' or 'yuan'.
+    The available currencies are:
+    - "pound", "dollar", "euro", "yen", "yuan", or "won"

 ### 5. Add a custom font
 Import a custom font to conform to your App's design system by pasting a font link in the 'Import Fonts' field in the 'Settings' tab of the [Custom Blocks Editor](https://app.tapcart.com/custom-blocks).
 From here, the font will need to be referrenced using `font-family` in your CSS.